-Track 3 was where we assessed whether the new Independent Review Process (IRP) should also become a tool to challenge AC and SO activities.
-On this question, we conclude that while the IRP could be made applicable by amending bylaws significantly, the IRP should not be made applicable to SO & AC activities, because it is complex and expensive, and the ICANN Ombuds Office is chartered to handle individual challenges to an AC or SO action or inaction regarding accountability, transparency, and participation.
+In Track 3 we assessed whether the Independent Review Process (IRP) should also be used to challenge AC and SO activities.
+On this question, we conclude that while the IRP could be made applicable by amending bylaws significantly, the IRP should not be made applicable to SO & AC activities, because it is complex and Dexpensive, and the ICANN Ombuds Office is already chartered to handle complaints regarding whether an AC/SO/Group acted in accord with ICANN Bylaws and individual charters.